eeemarv/eland/README.md

 Session name
 -----
 The session name is based on the domain stripped from non-alphanumeric chars.
-Take care it's unique for each domain.
+Take care it's unique for each domain!